GlassHouse97/Distributor-Company-Case-Study/DataFiles/README.md

 # Data Files

 These are the data files used for this case study project.
+[Download the data](https://www.kaggle.com/datasets/chrisdelgado3301/distributor-company-portfolio-dataset)

 ## Important Notice